emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 ### The Need for Energy Efficiency
 Considering energy from production to disposal supports the broader goal of reducing total environmental impact.

-### Requirements for GREEN
+### Requirements for GREEN WG
+- Awareness of backup systems (e.g., batteries, generators).
+- Data ingestion from vendor databases or datasheets.

 ## Real-time Energy Metering of Virtualised or Cloud-native Network Functions

 ### Use Case Description

-Facilitating more precise and real-time estimations of energy consumed by virtualised or cloud-native network functions.
+Cloud-native and virtualized functions require precise real-time energy measurements to manage their dynamic workloads and infrastructure efficiently.
 Effective metering of virtualized network infrastructure is critical for the efficient management and operation of next-generation mobile networks [GREEN_NGNM].

+### GREEN WG Charter Specifics
+// TODO.

+### The Need for Energy Efficiency
+// TODO.

-### Requirements for GREEN
+### Requirements for GREEN WG
+// TODO.

 ## Indirect Energy Monitoring and control